How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 There’s quite a number of words to say you created something.
 For example, built, designed, developed, devised, or engineered.
 They’re all good words and you can use them in a resume.

-The resume power words below will let you introduce a bit of variety:
+The resume power words below will let you introduce a bit of variety when describing your creative thinking skills:

 Power Words for a Resume in Action—Examples